Chief executive salary FAQs

 * Excludes social security.
 Includes salary, pension and car.

 The RNLI has worked hard to ensure reward for all staff is fair and appropriate, benchmarking against the charity and commercial sectors.
 Our priority is to attract the best candidates and get the right person in the right role at all levels of the RNLI.

-The chief executive's pay review and any subsequent pay award is part of the same collective pay and approval process that applies to all other staff and he had the same pension arrangements, including contribution levels, as all other staff whilst he was a member of the scheme.
-The chief executive has access to an RNLI-funded car, in line with the policy for those who are required to undertake significant travel for the charity.
+The Chief Executive has access to an RNLI-funded car, in line with the policy for those who are required to undertake significant travel for the charity.
 The salary is determined by a sub-committee of the Board of Trustees, all of whom are unpaid.

 In some respects it is difficult to compare the RNLI to other charities.
 We have tens of thousands of volunteers, lifeboat crew, lifeguards, fundraisers and others dedicated to saving lives at sea in a highly professional, technologically advanced and often risky business.
 Our increasingly sophisticated lifesaving operation encompasses lifeboats, lifeguards, flood rescue, international, fundraising, engineering, boatbuilding, safety and education.
 We are a professional emergency service.